-Liver cancer is diagnosed using a number of tests.
-These include blood tests and imaging scans such as ultrasound, CT and MRI.
-In some cases, a tissue sample (biopsy) may also be tested.
+Liver cancer may be diagnosed using several tests.
+These include blood tests and imaging scans.
+It is becoming more common for a tissue sample to also be tested.
 This is called a biopsy.

 Many people feel understandably shocked and upset when told they have primary liver cancer.
 If you need support, call Cancer Council 13 11 20.

 Video: How is liver cancer diagnosed?

 Learn how liver cancer is diagnosed, the tests you may have, why a pathology test is important, and more.